davovoid/libmergea4toa3/README.md

 mvn clean install
 ```

-* A A4 to A3 merging test will be performed (it may take some minutes).
+* An A4 to A3 merging test will be performed (it may take some minutes).
 After that, the Maven command line should build successfully.

 * Now you are ready to go!